ncsu-landscape-dynamics/pops-core/README.md

-# PoPSS
+# PoPS

-PoPSS library
+PoPS library

 recoding the model to create a c++ version of the SOD-model base on https://github.com/f-tonini/SOD-modeling.
 This repository contains the c++ version scripts used to develop a stochastic landscape spread model of forest pathogen *P. ramorum*.

 The reference paper: Ross K. Meentemeyer, Nik J. Cunniffe, Alex R. Cook, Joao A. N. Filipe, Richard D. Hunter, David M. Rizzo, and Christopher A. Gilligan 2011.
 Epidemiological modeling of invasion in heterogeneous landscapes: spread of sudden oak death in California (1990–2030). *Ecosphere* 2:art17. [http://dx.doi.org/10.1890/ES10-00192.1] (http://www.esajournals.org/doi/abs/10.1890/ES10-00192.1)

-PoPSS is a header-only C++ library.
+PoPS is a header-only C++ library.
 It is using templates to be universal and it makes use of C++11 features, so C++11 is the minimal required version.

 ## Using the model

-The PoPSS library can be used directly in a C++ program or through other programs.
+The PoPS library can be used directly in a C++ program or through other programs.
 It is used in an experimental version of a GRASS GIS module called r.spread.sod.